Does anyone can indicate me some common courtesies and customs that should follow when visiting Indonesia?

 As I said Patrick I visited countless temples in Java and Bali and this menustration rule didn't apply.
 I remember at one, I think privately owned temple (by a family), the guide mentioned it had applied at one time however I don't know why the rule was changed or was an explanation given.

 I reckon they relied on menustrating women respecting their culture & their honesty to cooperate whenever the rule was explained to them wherever it was applicable.
-Perhaps some Indonesians here could give us more insight into this. over 5 years ago
+Perhaps some Indonesians here could give us more insight into this. almost 6 years ago

 For open public temples this menstrual rule isn't applied, might apply only in private owned temples like Hillary said.

-It's very simple actually for us Indonesians, our expectation to foreigners, be polite (don't yell, don't swear) and please smile back to us :) then you'll be just fine here. over 5 years ago
+It's very simple actually for us Indonesians, our expectation to foreigners, be polite (don't yell, don't swear) and please smile back to us :) then you'll be just fine here. almost 6 years ago